gurdeep330/interface/README.md

 # interface

+This script is largely inspired from works of Dr. Francesco Raimondi in the [Cell paper](https://pubmed.ncbi.nlm.nih.gov/31160049/)

-Script to calculate interfaces between a given pair of chains in any PDB complex and map them to their corresponding accessions (UniProt)
+For a given pair of chain IDs in a [PDB](https://www.rcsb.org/) complex, this script calculates all the interfaces between them and maps them to their equivalent positions in their corresponding proteins (UniProt Accession)

+Example:
+  ./interface.py 3sn6 R A